AnalyzePlatypus/aws-sms-blast/readme.md

 📂 Found 1 recipient

 🔬 Checking message...
 ℹ️ "Hey {name}.
-Your Bnos Devorah box order will be delivered on Friday, between 6 AM - 2PM."
+Your order will be delivered on Friday, between 6 AM - 2PM."
 ✅ Message is ASCII only
 ✅ Message byte length is 88 (Limit is 140)